panicua/theatre-drf/README.md

 ## Features
 - JWT token authentication.
 - Swagger documentation.
-- Throttling for Anon, Auth users.
+- Custom throttling with anon, authenticated user, staff user classes.
+- Telegram with few endpoints from project.
 - API Pagination.
 - Image uploading.
-- Theatre API has many endpoints api/theatre: actors, genres, plays, performances, theatre_halls, reservations.
+- Theatre API has such endpoints api/theatre: actors, genres, plays, performances, theatre_halls, reservations.
-- User API has multiple useful endpoints you can check them at swagger documentation page.
+- User API has few useful endpoints you can check them at swagger documentation page.
-- Use endpoints to buy tickets, check reservation history any many more.
+- Use project endpoints to buy tickets, check reservation history, plays list any many more.
-- For endpoints you can check the swagger documentation api/schema/swagger/.
+- For other endpoints you can check the swagger documentation api/schema/swagger/.

 ## Common installation